Grace Period is All You Need: Individual Fairness without Revenue Loss in Revenue Management: Introduction

 \subsection{Main Contributions}

 \xhdr{``Grace Period'' Design.} In Section \ref{sec:gpd}, we introduce the \emph{Grace Period} which we find to be the workhorse concept for achieving individual fairness in revenue management.
 At a simplified level, the Grace Period works as follows: As the seller's available resources approach depletion, an arriving customer is either accepted or rejected based on the treatment of the preceding customer.
-If the previous customer was accepted, the succeeding customer is likewise accepted with a probability of $(1-\alpha)$.
+If the previous customer was accepted, the succeeding customer is likewise accepted with a probability of $(1-\alpha)$, where $\alpha$ is a small fairness parameter capturing the allowable probability of unequal treatment; and the rigorous definition can be found in Definition \ref{def:ifmetrics} in Section \ref{sec:def}.
 However, if the previous customer was rejected, the incoming customer is also declined.
 This design (which gets utilized only when the resources are almost depleted) forms a grace period during which the probability of unequal treatment is confined.
 We remark that the Grace Period for customers of type $i$ can (and will in general) be different from the Grace Period for customers of type $j$ (for $i \neq j$).
 The tricky part is to guarantee that despite these distinct grace periods, the seller does not sell resources beyond their allowable capacity.
 We showcase how the Grace Period can be used via an example analysis of the First-Come-First-Serve ($\FCFS$) algorithm.

 The rationale for the Grace Period Design lies in its mitigation of unfairness.
 If we consider a scenario where the Grace Period Design isn't applied and we adhere to a first-come-first-serve model, the pattern of acceptances and rejections is distinctly binary; the early arrivals are accepted, followed by a series of rejections as resources are exhausted.
 In such a scenario, the initial group of customers who are declined would be unfairly treated (per Definition~\ref{def:ifmetrics}).
 However, the application of the Grace Period Design spreads this perception of unfairness more equally among earlier arrivals.
 Hence, this design maintains individual fairness among every customer with high probability.